ArpchanHospital/config-migrate/README.md

 > * __ - separator
 > * convert_arrays_to_maps - name of the migration

+The migration can use lodash methods in it

 #### Config Files
 When the migrations are run, a file named 'migration-run-log.txt' will be generated to remember the already run migrations.
 Keep this file versioned along with other config files